LICO: Large Language Models for In-Context Molecular Optimization: Problem Statement

 Let $f: \mathcal{X} \rightarrow \mathbb{R}$ be a real-valued function that operates on a $d$-dimensional space $\mathcal{X} \subseteq \mathbb{R}^d$.
 In black-box optimization (BBO), the goal is to find the input $x^\star$ that maximizes $f$:

 where we do not have direct access to the structure or gradient information of $f$.
 In molecular optimization, $\mathcal{X}$ is the space of all possible molecules, and $f$ is a certain property of the molecule we want to optimize over, such as bioactivities against a disease.
 While $f$ is unknown, we often have access to an unlabeled dataset $\mathcal{D}_{\text{u}}$ that consists of molecules $x's$ without the corresponding function values $y's$.
-ZINC~\citep{sterling2015zinc} is such a dataset, which contains thousands to millions of unlabeled molecules.
+ZINC~\citep{sterling2015zinc} is such a dataset with thousands of unlabeled molecules.

 To solve the optimization in~\eqref{eq:optimization}, we can query $f$ with a limited budget, since evaluation often involves expensive physical experiments.
 To overcome this challenge, a common BBO approach learns a surrogate model $f_\theta$ that approximates the objective $f$ from past observations \(\mathcal{D}_{\text{obs}} = \{(x_i,y_i)\}_{i=1}^n\), which starts empty and incrementally expands with new data points \((x, f(x))\) we query at each iteration.
 Formally, a surrogate model represents a predictive distribution $p_\theta(y \mid x, \mathcal{D}_{\text{obs}})$ of the function value $y$ conditioned on the input $x$ and the evolving observed dataset $\mathcal{D}_{\text{obs}}$.
-The prediction of this surrogate guides the selection of candidates to balance exploration and exploitation for subsequent function evaluation.
-The newly selected points are then added to $\mathcal{D}_{\text{obs}}$, and the process continues.
+The prediction of this surrogate guides the selection of candidates to balance exploration and exploitation.
+The newly selected points are added to $\mathcal{D}_{\text{obs}}$, and the process continues.